FlawTechOfficial/docusaurus-netlify-cms/blog/2021-05-11-vip-upgrades.md

 ### Why not implement ads?

 True, we can keep running our platform by implementing third-party ads but I like to think that user experience should be prioritized above everything else.
-Not only they make the user experience terrible but they also bloat down the website performance.
+Not only ads make the user experience terrible but they also bloat down the website performance.

 ### How much do I pay to get the subscription?